abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 #### Tree Traversal Notes

+- Why do we have 3 different types of tree traversals?
+  - Sometimes, it depends on how the current language handles memory and recursion
+  - Because we can use them to do different things
+    - `PreOrder DFS`: can be used to **"export"** a tree structure so that it can be copied or reconstructed later
+    - `PostOrder DFS`: can be used to **"delete"** a tree
+    - `InOrder DFS`: can be used to get the elements in a **"sorted"** order
 - For all the 3 types of DFS, the time-complexity is `O(n)` as we visit each node once
 - For all of them, if we want to do it in a **reverse order**, we just need to change the order of the recursive calls
   - replace `left` with `right` and vice versa to visit the nodes in a reverse order (biggest to smallest) -> (right to left)